Skip to content

-The club owns two dive RIBs (Rigid Inflatable hull Boat) which are fully equipped for inshore use.
-Club members can learn to drive these boats and become qualified Cox’s through the BSAC Boat handling course.
+The club owns ‘Newbury Diver’ a 6 metre RIB (Rigid Inflatable hull Boat) which has been fully equipped for inshore diving.
+Club members can learn to drive the RIB and become qualified Cox’s through the BSAC Boat handling course.

 As part of the boat handling training you can also learn how to use the boats’ GPS, read marine charts and tidal maps to help you navigate safely around our coasts.

 Qualifications in the use of VHF marine radio can be organised for club members as required.